Scopoli's shearwater: Distribution and habitat

-Scopoli's shearwater breeds on islands in the Mediterranean from the Chafarinas Islands off the Moroccan coast in the west to the Dodecanese near Turkey in the east.
+Scopoli's shearwater breeds on islands in the Mediterranean from the Chafarinas Islands off the Moroccan coast in the west to the Dodecanese (Greek islands) in the east.
 The largest colony is on the rocky island of Zembra, 13 km off the Tunisian coast.
 The colony contains between 141,000 and 223,000 breeding pairs which represents more than 75 percent of the global population.
 Other large colonies are on the island of Linosa in the Strait of Sicily, and on the Balearic Islands.

 At the end of October, after the breeding season, Scopoli's shearwaters migrate to the Atlantic and stream out of the Mediterranean through the Strait of Gibraltar.
 They return to the Mediterranean at the end of February.
 Studies using light level geolocators have found that birds tagged either on the island of Linosa or on the Pantaleu islet in the Balearic Islands wintered in regions associated with major upwellings in the south east Atlantic.
 The birds either foraged off the coast of West Africa in the upwelling associated with the Canary Current or continued further south and foraged in the Benguela Current off the coast of Namibia.

 Food and feeding

 Scopoli's shearwater mainly feeds on small fish, but it also consumes cephalopods and crustacean.
 It feeds by skimming over the surface or by surface feeding but only rarely plunges completely beneath the surface.
-Sometimes it will follows whales and tuna to pick up food scraps and to catch small fish driven to the surface.
+Sometimes it will follow whales and tuna to pick up food scraps and to catch small fish driven to the surface.
 It will also scavenge discards from fishing vessels.